mangrovedao/mangrove-archive/README.md

 ```

-## Lifecycle scripts
-Yarn 2 deliberately only supports a subset of the lifecycle scripts supported by npm.
-So when adding/modifying lifecycle scripts, you should consult Yarn 2's documentation on the subject: https://yarnpkg.com/advanced/lifecycle-scripts#gatsby-focus-wrapper .

 ## Dependencies inside monorepo
 When adding dependencies to another package in the monorepo, you can use `workspace:*` as the version range, e.g.: